apptek/ArabicDiacritizationInterspeech2023/README.md

     python3 diacritization/create_hdf_dataset.py {training_text.txt} {source_letter.hdf} {source_diacritic.hdf} {target.hdf} --masking_factor 0.5

-To train Returnn models given a config file, you have to first specify the paths of the generated hdf files in "train" and "dev" dict.
+To train RETURNN models given a config file, you have to first specify the paths of the generated hdf files in "train" and "dev" dict.
 Then, for example invoke the following command:

     python3 returnn/rnn.py configs/config_2SDiac.py

-To run diacrizer in decoding without any hints and with left-to-right autoregressive search, do the following:
+To run diacritizer in decoding without any hints and with left-to-right autoregressive search, do the following.
+The first command line is optional here.

-    python3 diacritization/remove_diacritics.py -in {input_text} (Mandatory step for baseline, optional here.) export PYTHONPATH=$PYTHONPATH:{path_to_RETURNN_code}
+    python3 diacritization/remove_diacritics.py -in {input_text}
+    export PYTHONPATH=$PYTHONPATH:{path_to_RETURNN_code}
     python3 diacritization/diacritizer.py configs/config_2SDiac.py --load-epoch {checkpoint_to_use} --from-file {input_txt} --to-file {output_txt} --device cpu --twoSDiac --masking_factor 1.0 --search